1 Introduction: Symptoms of Dog Allergies

 3. Chemicals (all the stuff you can’t pronounce in the dry food ingredients but also neurotoxic chemical flea treatments, heavy wormers and needless annual boosters).

 Now you know what to take out to stop all the bad stuff happening, next you want to know what to establish a base diet for your dog.
 A base diet is simply one food that you know you can put into your dog and he will not get his symptoms.
 It is a platform where you can both pause, take a breath and think “ok, this is working”.
 It is his safe meal, something he can eat without reacting, a platform from which we can build.
 Studies show 10 out of 12 vet prescribed, single protein dry foods designed for this purpose are contaminated with meat proteins not listed in the ingredients so dry food, as ever, is most certainly out.
 In this regard I strongly advise you move your dog to plain, fresh, raw turkey or duck mince with a small amount of cooked veg.
-To this you should add good, strong cod liver oil tablets and nothing else.
-Not a treat.
-Nothing.
-Tell everyone in the house.
-If the turkey or duck meal doesn’t work fish is sure to.
-You need to start this diet with a good quality meat, ideally not a “dog food” product.
-I would shop at a butchers for these meats.
+To this you should add good, strong cod liver oil tablets, a couple of key herbal additions that are sure to help and nothing else.

 For more a more in-depth look at how to make hypoallergenic dog food please go to Dog Allergies Part 4